mokhosh/filament-kanban/README.md

 ### Customizing modal's appearance

-You can customize modal's title, size and the labels for save and cancel buttons:
+You can customize modal's title, size and the labels for save and cancel buttons, or use Filament's slide-over instead of a modal:

 ```php
 protected string $editModalTitle = 'Edit Record';